pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## Use another Trivy Version

-This section describes how to use a different Trivy version.
+This section describes how to use a different Trivy CLI version than what is bundled with the package.

 ### Prerequisites